BasicComputation/x64-lecture/B03 - Debugging.md

 	lea r8, [numbers]		; get address of data for inspection ; LEA = Load Effective Address:
-							; here LEA will take the instructions pointer and add it with the offset to "numbers"
+							; here LEA will take the instructions pointer and add it with the offset to "numbers" ; You could copy the value of instruction pointer, you find it in register window, ; aligned the value down to 1000h and add 2000h, as .code section and .const section in this example takes up 1000h bytes each.

 	mov eax, [numbers]		; eax will be 10 imul [numbers + 4]		; IMUL is signed multiplication